 As soon as you figure out that you are already affected by the disease, always first try the simple and less risky remedies before jumping to surgeries.
 Medications and physical therapies are helpful measures.
 Studies show that glucosamine and chondroitin sulfate are good joint pain supplements as these give anti-inflammatory medicines give fewer side effects than other drugs.
+You can also go for a supplement called Omega XL which provides omega fatty acids.
+This supplement target the root cause of joint pain thus eliminating it altogether.
 All medications must be prescribed by physicians to ensure safety.

 Always remember that despite the many factors that could ruin a good health, achieving a healthier body is still dependent on you and your choices.

 Alldredge, B.K., et.al.
 2009. “”Applied Therapeutics: The Clinical Use of Drugs”.
 Philadelphia: Wolters Kluwer Health/Lippincott Willians & Wilkins. p.101-103.